iparac/rotten-tomatoes-datacamp-project/README.md

 <ol>
 <li>In your Google Cloud Account copy your project ID which you can find after you login in to your GCP in the left corner near the Google Cloud icon or create a new project if you have none.</li>
 <li>Open the file rotten-tomatoes-datacamp-project/terraform/main.tf
 <li>Change the project ID to yours.
-So every <PUT YOUR GCP PROJECT ID HERE> occurence should be changed to your ID.</li>
+So every "PUT YOUR GCP PROJECT ID HERE" occurence should be changed to your ID.</li>
 <li> Change the name of the bucket rotten-tomatoes-bucket since GCP buckets have to have unique names.</li>
 <li>Using the terminal move into rotten-tomatoes-datacamp-project/terraform folder</li>
 <li>Run the command: terraform init </li>